Amazing Race Suomi season 3

 This is the third season of Amazing Race Suomi (Amazing Race Finland), a Finnish reality competition show based on the American series The Amazing Race.
 Hosted by Heikki Paasonen, it features eleven teams of two, each with a pre-existing relationship and including at least one celebrity contestant, competing in a race around Eurasia to win €30,000.
-The season premiered on 15 November 2025, much later than the previous seasons due to EuroBasket 2025, on Nelonen and is set to conclude on 14 February 2026.
+This season visited two continents and six countries, travelling approximately 27000 km over twelve legs.
+Filming took place from 3 May to 28 May 2025.
+Starting in Helsinki, racers travelled through Cambodia, Thailand, Sri Lanka, Nepal and Greece, before returning to Finland and finishing in Helsinki.
+The season premiered on 15 November 2025, much later than the previous seasons due to EuroBasket 2025, on Nelonen and concluded on 14 February 2026.

+Senior and junior in politics Maria Guzenina and Vilma Vähämaa were the winners of this season, while coworkers Millu Haataja and Karo Tuominen finished in second place, and son-in-law and father-in-law Tomas Grekov and Esko Rotola-Pukkila finished in third place.

 Production

 Development and filming

 Eleven teams began the third season at the Suvilahti cultural center in Helsinki.

 On 3 May 2025, Nelonen announced that Amazing Race Suomi was renewed for a third season with production beginning on the same morning at the Suvilahti cultural center in Helsinki.
 Host Heikki Paasonen announced on his Instagram page that the filming had concluded after 26 days on 28 May 2025.

 The Express Pass from the previous season returned and was awarded to the first place team during two legs with the recipients having to use it within the span of three legs.

+The seventh episode featured a firewalking task during which Sara Sieppi, Artturi Sieppi and Karoliina Tuominen received burns on their feet that required treatment even after filming concluded.
+In a statement from executive producer Pauliina Koutala, she explained that each task on the show is thoroughly tested for safety but acknowledged that the coals did become too hot for novice firewalkers at times.